 As I said, the beauty of using a tempoary product is how easy they are to remove.
 You may be able to get away with just rinsing it off with water.

 Dyeing Your Beard White For Christmas – Santa Claus Tips

 - Consider brushing it beforehand.
 Running a boar bristle beard brush through can make it look fuller, straighter, and flatter.

 - If you aren’t coloring your hair as well, try and get a particularly large Santa hat to hide as much of it as you can.
 A mismatch between your beard and the hair above it can ruin the look.

 You’ve officially learned everything you could want to know about dyeing or coloring your beard white.

 If you’re preparing for Christmas, you’re about to own the festive season like the silver-bearded warrior you are.
-Color it, and color it with zest.
 If you’re going to all the effort, you might as well go all out.